Bovojon/ui-router-sample-app/README.md

-# ui-router-sample-app
+# UI-Router-sample-app
-Here we build a simple AngularJS SPA to learn more about how ui-router works.
+Here we build a simple AngularJS SPA based on the [tutorial from Scotch.io](https://scotch.io/tutorials/angular-routing-using-ui-router)  to learn more about how ui-router works.

 So while testing this application, I ran into a problem with XMLHttpRequest loading the page.
 The error was:
 > XMLHttpRequest cannot load file:///C:/Users/username/../ui-router-sample-app/partial-home.html.
 Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https, chrome-extension-resource.